Pavankumar-Mhaske/Rotating-Cube-3D-shape/README.md

 # 🕔 ⚙ Rotating Cube-3D Shape ✌🏻 ⭐

-### Welcome to Rotating Cube of 3D Shape - This is the Ready made utility for the feature projects decoration.
+### Welcome to Rotating Cube of 3D Shape (Responsive) - This is the Ready made utility for the feature projects decoration.

 #### Unlock 🔓🗝 Your Day, explore more decorative ideas 😃.